budapest christmas markets christmas.co .uk 3

 Budapest boasts several Christmas markets, each with its own distinct charm.
-The largest and most popular is the Christmas market at Vörösmarty Square, which is on the
+The largest and most popular is the Christmas market at Vörösmarty Square, which is on:

-Other notable markets include the Advent Feast at St Stephen’s Basilica, and we quite liked the Winter Festival at City Hall Park.
+Other notable markets include the Advent Feast at St Stephen’s Basilica, which is open on the same dates for the Vörösmarty Square event, and we quite liked the Winter Festival at City Hall Park which runs from November 15 2025 to February 2 2026 and includes lots of activities, including an ice rink.

 Why visit the Christmas markets in Budapest?

-While the biggest and most popular market is at Vörösmarty Square the stage used for performances was removed in 2022 – that’s sad but this is still a busy market to visit.
+While the biggest and most popular market is at Vörösmarty Square the stage used for performances was removed in 2022, but there is a small railway ride to enjoy.

 Other reasons for making Budapest your choice of festive markets include: